devendra-rgb/devendra-rgb/README.md

-- 👋 Hi, I’m @devendra-rgb
+- 👋 Hi, I’m @devendra
 - 👀 I’m interested in ...
 MachineLearning,DataScience,WebDevelopment
 - 🌱 I’m currently learning ...
 DataStructures and Algorithms
 - 💞️ I’m looking to collaborate on ...
 Competetive programming and Datascience Projects